loopandlearn/news/docs/index.md

 * [`Loop Follow`](https://www.loopandlearn.org/loop-follow/#build-lf){:target="_blank"}: You need to build version 2.1.4 (released 18 January 2024) or newer to get the Profile display support.

-We’re committed to continually improving Profiles in `Loop` and `Loop Follow`.
+We’re committed to continually improving your experience with `Loop` and `Loop Follow`.
 Your feedback is invaluable, so please share your experiences and suggestions with us.

 ## Always use Automatic Time

 If you turn off automatic time and manually change the time while using the *Loop* app, you might get into a situation where the app crashes repeatedly.
 You can turn off permissions for `Loop` in Apple Health and might be able to operate, but this limits long-term storage on your phone.
 Set Screen Time, with a PIN, which will disable your -or your child’s- ability to change the phone’s time.
-If the *Loop* app crashes because of a time change, you will have to delete Loop off the phone completely, rebuild a fresh version, and repopulate all info to resolve the issue.
+If the *Loop* app continues to crash because of a time change, even after you restore time to automatic, you will have to delete Loop off the phone completely, rebuild a fresh version, and repopulate all settings, overrides and options to resolve the issue.

 !!! question "Why would someone change the time on their phone?"
     One reason is to get more gaming time.
 So if you or your T1D child use the *Loop* phone for gaming, do yourself a favor and don’t change the time!
 Lock out the options with: iOS Settings, Screen Time, Lock Screen Time Settings and apply a PIN.
 This disables the ability for anything other than automatic time.